kenken28/cpsc221/pa2/README.txt

 Rico Wen    32458119    w7c8

-Note1: by passing a numerical argument when running the exacutable,
+Note1: (same as the comments at the top of hashDriver.cpp)
-       i.e.:    ./hashDriver [numberOfEntries]
+       by passing a numerical argument when running the exacutable, i.e.:    ./hashDriver [numberOfEntries]
        the prcess will run the genData exacutable to generate a key list file named 'internal.txt' with specified number of entries.
 Then this file will be